Cherreads

 Chapter 35 - Distance Between Hearts

-Night settled over Earth like a slow, unaware exhale—soft, muted, and tragically ignorant of the worlds trembling because two young hearts refused to sever their connection.
+Night settled over Earth like a slow, unaware exhale.
+It was soft, muted, and tragically ignorant of the worlds trembling because two young hearts that refused to sever their connection.

 She stood on a beach of pale, crystal sand.
-The water was unlike anything known on Earth—a luminous, impossible sapphire, slick and glassy as it kissed the shore.
+The water was unlike anything known on Earth.
+It looked luminous, impossible sapphire, slick and glassy as it kissed the shore.
 Above her, Woewyn's twin moons hung low, a pair of ancient, benevolent eyes.
+Though the sun was still shining.

 "Daichi!" she shouted, joy pulling her across the glowing sand.
 "You'll scare the eternally surprised fish away!"